- 1. Upload your app

 Welcome to Sofy!
 This document explains how to get started using Sofy, both for manual and automated testing.

 1. Upload your app

-The first step toward testing your app is uploading its APK or IPA file to Sofy.
-After logging in, select Add New and upload from there.
+The first step towards testing your app is uploading its APK or IPA file to Sofy.
+After logging in, select Add Manager and upload your App from there.
 Once uploaded, Sofy creates an application project using "App Package URL" as its name.

 You can also upload a different version of your app using the same mechanism.
 In the latter case, a new package is not created.
 An entirely new version of the App is created instead.